DoTMob/openVPN-DoTvpn-v2/README.md

 You can also check out [wireguard-install](https://github.com/angristan/wireguard-install), a simple installer for a simpler, safer, faster and more modern VPN protocol.

-OFR MORE INFO ON WIREGAURD [CLICK HERE](https://www.linode.com/docs/networking/vpn/set-up-wireguard-vpn-on-ubuntu/)
+FOR MORE INFORMATION ON WIREGAURD [CLICK HERE](https://www.linode.com/docs/networking/vpn/set-up-wireguard-vpn-on-ubuntu/)

 ## Usage